udecode/plate/.changeset/blue-readers-judge.md

 ---
-"@udecode/plate-caption": major
+'@udecode/plate-caption': major
 ---

-The show of the caption needs to be controlled through `showCaption`.
+- Breaking change: the empty caption textarea is no longer showed on image focus.
+You can use the caption store to show the caption textarea.